-Speranza house, currently has in place a motion stair alarm, this is only in use during the night which the adults activate when they go on sleep shift.
+Speranza house, currently has in place a door alarm which is fitted to the front door, this is only in use during the night which the adults activate when they go on sleep shift.
 The home ensures agreements are in place from the child's social worker and consent forms are completed, along with this, Speranza house ensures the relevant risk assessments are in place, along with keyworks being implemented with the children in the home.